marcusyatim/M-M/README.md

 - `experiments.txt`: Various experiment designs are described here and their results recorded.
 - `assignments/`: Stores each experiment's CSV file that contains the recipe-topic assignments.
-- `dtm/`: Stores each experiment's saved DTMs.
+- `dtm/`: Stores each experiment's saved DTM.
 - `lda/`: Stores each experiment's saved LDA model.
 - `pyLDAvis/`: Stores each experiment's visualisation html file.
 - `stopwords/`: Stores each experiment's stopwords (if any).
 Used in the token pre-processing step in `topic_model.ipynb`.